When I set up a brand-new Android TV box, the first app I install is always the Downloader app.

 It’ll have the bright orange icon that you see here.

-Once you’ve found the right app, click on the white Install button to start installation.
+Once you’ve found the right app, click on the white Install button to start the installation.

 Either way, you can open the app directly from here or from the app drawer on your device’s home screen.